Arduino Nano bootloader flashing jig

 I'm a huge fan of cheap Arduino Nano clones that you can find for less than 2 USD (shipping included) on AliExpress and the likes.

-They use an obscure CH340 USB/Serial controller instead of the expensive FTDI one of official Arduinos, but since the FTDIgate, I'm happy to steer clear from FTDI alotgether.
+These Nano clones use an obscure CH340 USB/Serial controller instead of the expensive FTDI one of official Arduinos, but since the FTDIgate, I'm happy to steer clear from FTDI alotgether.
 The driver is in Chinese so you are greeted with weird messages upon installation, but apart from that, it works flawlessly.

-Probably for economical reasons, the cheapest clones don't have a bootloader burned in, so this has to be done once and for all (nothing complicated with a small USB ASP programmer and the Arduino IDE).
+As I said, probably for economical reasons, the cheapest clones don't have a bootloader burned in, so this has to be done once and for all (nothing complicated with a small USB ASP programmer and the Arduino IDE).

 For the same reason, and probably to avoid damages when shipping, those also don't come with the headers soldered, which is a good thing, because you're free to keep them bare and include them in small enclosures, or to populate the headers if you prefer.